Common Git Issues and Solutions: Troubleshooting Like a Pro

 - Create a merge conflict and resolve it manually.

-- Delete unstaged changes and attempt to recover them using
+- Delete unstaged changes and attempt to recover them using git fsck.

 Coming Up Next